smokingpun/smokingpun.github.io/_posts/2014-08-11-Redesigning-Vimcasts-Did-It-Work.md

 ---
 layout: post
-title: "Redesigning Vimcasts: was it worth it?"
+title: "Redesigning Vimcasts: did we achieve our goals?"
 date: 2014-08-11
 categories: blog
 metadescription: Earlier this year I worked with Drew Neil on the Vimcasts redesign.
 We had three main goals to increase engagement with the website by making the content easier to navigate on all devices, to increase traffic through a broader social media strategy and to give more visibility to training, publications and pro-screencasts.
 So, did we achieve our goals?